jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 **IMPORTANT:**

 Of course, GISAXS community had to adopt different definition of Qx, Qy,a nd Qz than I did years ago, and therefore, this tool uses somehow different definitions than rest of Nika.
 So the horizontal direction (x-direction for Nika) is the Qy direction.
 Vertical direction on the detector is “y” direction for Nika; but it is direction of Qz.
-Please, keep this in mind… For those adventurous souls, who actually read my code, keep in mind at some point the code switches on your the x-y Figure coordinates to y-z-(x) GISAXS coordinates… Sorry.
+Please, keep this in mind… For those adventurous souls, who actually read my code, keep in mind at some point the code switches on your the x-y image coordinates to y-z-(x) GISAXS coordinates… Sorry.
 No other fix I would know about.

 *For now these are the available profiles:*